Abilene State Park

-Abilene State Park is a 529.4 acres state park next to Lake Abilene about 15 mi southwest of Abilene, Texas on FM 89.
-The park opened on May 10, 1934 and is managed by the Texas Parks and Wildlife Department.
+Abilene State Park is a 529.4 acres state park next to Lake Abilene in Taylor County, Texas, United States.
+The park opened on May 10, 1934, and is managed by the Texas Parks and Wildlife Department.

 History

 Detail of the rock work on the CCC built concession building.

 The presence of humans in Abilene State Park dates back at least 6,000 years.
 The Tonkawa and Comanche passed through the park while hunting bison and also camped there.
 Settlers who had come to the region in the late 1870s occupied the land next.
 They farmed the bottomlands and raised sheep and cattle on the uplands.
 Many of the settlers were displaced when the City of Abilene built a dam on Elm Creek in 1918 that created Lake Abilene.
 The lake's purpose was to ensure a reliable water supply for the growing town, but the lake proved ineffective, even going dry in 1927.
 The City of Abilene found another water source in the late 1920s.
 The lake is now used purely for recreation.

 The state acquired the property from the city of Abilene in 1933.
 Early development of the park was done by Civilian Conservation Corps (CCC) companies 1823(V) and 1823(CV) between 1933 and 1935.
 They cleared land and built roads.
 The CCC constructed a swimming pool, pool shelters, pergolas, stone water tower, stone pump house, water fountains, stone seats, picnic tables and fireplaces.
 They also built the park concession stand using local limestone and red Permian sandstone.